piotr-kozlowski-reps/-ante_app__backend/README.md

 ## License

-For any inquiries or support, please contact [Contact Email].
+For any inquiries or support, please contact me.
+You can reach me via email at piotr.kozlowski@dev.ante.pl or through my LinkedIn profile: https://www.linkedin.com/in/piotr-kozlowski-profile/.